mblarsen/elm-fire-grocery/README.md

-# Simple Grocery List in Elm
+# Simple Grocery List in Elm and Firebase

 This is a tiny project with the sole purpose of learning Elm.